dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 What about completions?

 ### Question 6.45
-Consider the space of functions from the natural numbers to C endowed with the usual law of addition and the following analogue of the convolution product:
+Consider the space of functions from the natural numbers to $\CC$ endowed with the usual law of addition and the following analogue of the convolution product:

 \todo[inline]{Missing}